truenas/truenas_pyscstadmin/README.md

 For detailed library documentation and code architecture, see `scstadmin/README.md`.

-For issues and contributions: https://github.com/scst-project/scst (or your project's issue tracker)
+For issues and contributions: https://github.com/truenas/truenas_pyscstadmin